spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ### Test Ads

 #### Test Ads for standard placements
-In order to get test advertising please open the [following URL at first](https://adtechnology.mediaimpact.de/testads.html), it will turn on the test ads for 30 days.
+In order to get test advertising please open the [following URL at first](https://adtechnology.mediaimpact.de/testads.html), it will turn on the test ads for 30 days. **Please be sure that your browsers accepts 3th party cookies**.

 https://adtechnology.mediaimpact.de/testads.html